 3.6.
 Creating the Plan Tree of Multiple-Table Query

-In this section, the process of creating a plan tree of a multiple-table query is explained.
+In this section, the process of creating a plan tree for a multiple-table query is explained.

 3.6.1.
 Preprocessing